 Courtland is a tiny town located in the state of Mississippi.
 With a population of 467 people and just one neighborhood, Courtland is the 215th largest community in Mississippi.

-When you are in Courtland, you'll notice that it is more blue-collar than most other communities in America.
-35.14% of Courtland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Courtland is a blue-collar town, with 35.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Courtland is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Courtland who work in sales jobs (18.92%), healthcare suport services (15.54%), and office and administrative support (7.09%).

 The population of Courtland has a very low overall level of education: only 9.46% of people over 25 hold a 4-year college degree or higher.